thoughtworks/recce/README.md

 * point to source and target **datasources** configured above
 * express queries against source and target that will should produce identical output if the datasets are to be considered **reconciled**
 * can use **normal SQL** to express an equivalent data representation between source and target schemas which accounts for intended differences in the way data has been structured and migrated
+* can be scheduled to run on regular intervals

 ```yaml
 reconciliation: